georgedashen/StructAlign/database/README.md

 The SCOP140 is downloaded according to the instructions on the [Dali](http://ekhidna2.biocenter.helsinki.fi/dali/README.benchmark) website.

 ## SwissTree (phylogeny reconstruction)
-Data used in this study is provided in the **SwissTree.tar.gz** compressed file.
-You can also find the data in the [foldtree](https://github.com/DessimozLab/fold_tree) github page.
+Full data and the filtered low-identity data used in this study is provided in the **SwissTree.tar.gz** and **SwissTree_cluster** compressed files, respectively.
+You can also find the data on the [foldtree](https://github.com/DessimozLab/fold_tree) github page.

 ## CAFA3-MF (function inference)
-Data is provided in the CAFA3-MF compressed file.
+Data is provided in the **CAFA3_MF** compressed file.
 You can also find the data as described in the [TEMPROT](https://doi.org/10.1186/s12859-023-05375-0) paper or on [zenodo](https://zenodo.org/records/7409660).
+You can download the protein structures used in CAFA3 using the download API provided on the [AlphaFoldDB](https://alphafold.com/#/default/get_predictions_api_prediction__qualifier__get) website.
+UniProt IDs for target proteins and query proteins are provided in **mf_train_uniprot_list.txt** and **mf_test_uniprot_list.txt**, respectively.
+Noted that some predictions are not available in AlphaFoldDB v4 and it results in 31740 structures instead of 32421 for the target dataset.
+Structures of 15 query proteins are also missing.
+We predicted the missing query proteins in the test set by AlphaFold3 (truncated within 5000 aa.), converted the CIF-formatted models to PDB format, and provided them in the compressed file.